-(1) Reading error: It is the error of observation resulting from incorrect reading of the indication of a measuring instrument by the observer.

-(2) Parallax error: It is the reading error which is produced, when, with the index at a certain distance from the surface of scale, the reading is not made in the direction of observation provided for the instrument used.

-(3) Interpolation error: It is the reading error resulting from the inexact evaluation of the position of the index with regard to two adjacent graduation marks between which the index is located.

-- (D) Based on nature of errors:

-- (1) Systematic error:

-- (2) Random error:

-(3) Illegitimate error: As the name implies, it should not exist.
+- (1) Reading error: It is the error of observation resulting from incorrect reading of the indication of a measuring instrument by the observer. - (2) Parallax error: It is the reading error which is produced, when, with the index at a certain distance from the surface of scale, the reading is not made in the direction of observation provided for the instrument used. - (3) Interpolation error: It is the reading error resulting from the inexact evaluation of the position of the index with regard to two adjacent graduation marks between which the index is located. - (D) Based on nature of errors: - (1) Systematic error: - (2) Random error: - (3) Illegitimate error: As the name implies, it should not exist.
 These include mistakes and blunders, computational errors and chaotic errors.
-Chaotic errors are random errors but unlike the latter, they create chaos in the final results.
+Chaotic errors are random errors but unlike the latter, they create chaos in the final results sources.
+These can be calibration errors, environmental errors and errors due to non-similarity of condition while calibrating and measuring.